DylanLalonde/spectacular-scraper/readme.md

 - if the article contains a video (will in the future check if the video is broken)

 The program then outputs the required data (JSON).

-*Currently only works for the site it was built for*